Cut the Cord, Part II – 3 Key Benefits of Unified Communications

 Quick review: VoIP for our purposes means that the phone system runs over your local network cabling and over the Internet.
 This means you need to have a good network implementation that’s properly managed, and you need reliable Internet service.
 We are going to stipulate that those two requirements are met and move on to the good stuff.

-First off, there may well be a cost savings from moving from a traditional phone system to a unified communications system.
+First off, there is often a cost savings when moving from a traditional phone system to a unified communications system.
 If we evaluate what you are currently paying for phone circuits, and add to that the maintenance and support costs of your phone system, it is not unusual to find out that these costs over a five or seven year period are more expensive than a hosted system.
-However, the real benefit is rarely these hard dollars.

 Think about the productivity improvements.
-Imagine having a client call in for Sales, and the call is routed to the appropriate person regardless of where they are – office, home, on the road.
-Additionally, if that salesperson has to return a call from somewhere off-site, the number that shows up is his office number.
+Imagine having a client call in for Sales, and the call is routed to the appropriate person regardless of where they are – office, home, on the road – automatically.
+No more tying up one employee to call around and track down the necessary person while the customer sits on hold.
+(Additionally, if that salesperson has to return a call from somewhere off-site, the number that shows up is his office number.)
 Or if you have a group of folks who can handle a call, such as in Accounting or Marketing, the system can intelligently route incoming calls to whomever hasn’t received one in a while.
+And when you do have to transfer within the office, being able to see presence, or availability, saves wasted dials as well.

 When you begin with any possible cost savings by moving away from a traditional system, add in the staff efficiencies you’ll gain by giving your team a truly unified communications system, then consider the benefits of truly customized customer service, it is easy to see why unified communications systems are such a hot item for businesses today.
 This is one technology that is not just put in for the sake of technology.
 It is another key tool in the digital transformation of your business, helping you provide your products and services to your clients more efficiently than ever!

-If you’d like to know more about turning your phone system into a powerful tool for your business, give us a call at (912) 629-2426 or send a message.
+If you’d like to know more about turning your phone system into a powerful tool for your business, click here.
+You can also give us a call at (912) 629-2426 or send a message.
 We’ll be happy to discuss your numerous options.